Credit unions - first established on UK shores in 1964 - are financial cooperatives run by their members.

 Last, but not least, there is the simple problem that credit unions charge for many services that UK consumers are used to getting for free.

-In 2011, there were 25 credit unions with current accounts and 31,000 people making use of them.
+In 2013, there were 22 credit unions with current accounts.

 Like most basic bank accounts, covered here, these current accounts provide debit cards but do not provide a cheque book or overdraft facility.